pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_window.rst

                As a result, *you will never receive* a callback with ``losingFocus=1``.

-.. py:function:: cursor(windowID, x, y, refCon)
+.. py:function:: cursor(windowID, x, y, refCon) -> XPLMCursorStatus

   Mouse cursor handling callback prototype.

   :param windowID: window receiving the notice
+  :type windowID: :class:`XPLMWindowID`
   :param x: horizontal position of mouse
   :param y: vertical position of mouse
   :param refCon: refCon you provided on creation
-  :return: Cursor status (see below)
+  :return: :class:`XPLMCursorStatus` Cursor status

   The SDK calls your cursor status callback when the mouse is over your plugin window.
 Return a cursor status code to indicate how you would like